How Dominant is China at the Olympic Games?

 Hosting the Olympics

 While athletic accomplishments can go a long way in boosting the prestige of a nation, hosting major international sporting competitions provides additional opportunities for countries to display their cultural and technological achievements to the world.
-These factors were at play when China hosted the 29th Olympic Games in the summer of 2008 and again in 2022 as Beijing hosts the 24th Winter Games.
+These factors were at play when Beijing hosted the 29th Olympic Games in the summer of 2008 and again in 2022 when it hosted the 24th Winter Games.

 The Beijing Olympics marked the first time that China hosted the Olympics, and only the 5th time since 1894 that the competition was hosted by an Asian country.
 For China’s leaders, the 2008 Olympics provided a platform to showcase China’s athletic achievements, as well as an opportunity to demonstrate China’s national strength and reinforce the Chinese Communist Party’s legitimacy.
 Several new policies were put forth toward this end, many of which were aimed at countering common associations of China with cheaply made goods, environmental problems, and poor governance.
 As such, Beijing invested heavily in state-of-the-art construction and infrastructure projects, such as the "Bird’s Nest" stadium.
 It also recruited the help of some 400,000 city volunteers and 100,000 game-time volunteers to strengthen ties between the Chinese government and the public.